 The camera web browser lets you view, record, and play back recorded videos as well as manage the camera from any PC with Internet access.
 The browser's easy-to-use controls give you quick access to all camera functions.
-See Figure 1 below.
+See Figure 1 on page 6.